AloisSeckar/WBSC-Scoring/README.md

-# WBSC Scoring
+# WBSC Scoring Creator
-Visualisation tool for WBSC scoring system
+JavaScript-based visualisation tool for WBSC scoring system.

-Live demo (currently v0.8) available at [http://alois-seckar.cz/wbsc/](http://alois-seckar.cz/wbsc/)
+Live demo (currently v0.9) available at [http://alois-seckar.cz/wbsc/](http://alois-seckar.cz/wbsc/).
+Reffer to [manual](http://alois-seckar.cz/wbsc/help.html) to get usage instructions.
 This software is distributed under [http://unlicense.org/](UNLICENSE) (free to use without any terms)

 ## TO-DO list (to be implemented in next few releases)
+- Grounded into double-play situation (#31)
+- Fix errors with multi-base advances (#30)
+- Output generation refactoring (unify font-sizes - #39, #41)
 - More input validations
-- Obstruction and interference
-- Double and Triple plays
+- Bugfixing and output corrections
-- Concurrent plays
-- Help section on website

 ## Limitations (not planned to be implemented soon)
 - It is not possible to specify actions leading to runners appearing on bases (except TIE)